Last Minute Christmas Spending Tips

 Most importantly, enjoy the season — substitute expensive get-togethers and elaborate holiday dinner parties with inexpensive entertainment at home.
 Host a neighbourhood potluck dinner or an evening of caroling over the next few weeks.

 Finally, keep in mind that the holidays are not all about spending, but about giving.
 Some of life’s richest gifts can be given without any real cost to you.
-Spend time with your loved ones and friends making memories and have a blessed holiday season.
+Spend this holiday season making memories and have a wonderful holiday season.

 - Starting to Plan